Install Ubuntu desktop

 5. Installation Setup

-In Other options, you will be prompted to download updates as well as third-party software that may improve device support and performance (for example, Nvidia graphics drivers) during the installation.
+In the following screen you will be prompted to install third-party software that may improve device support and performance (for example, Nvidia graphics drivers) and support for additional media formats.
 It is recommended to check both of these boxes.

 6. Type of installation